fuxs/agent-tutorial/adk_tutorial01.md

 ## Configuration

 The examples require some information to execute.
 We provide a GCP project-id, the location and we want to use Vertex AI.
+Copy the following command to the Cloud Shell and execute it.

 ```shell
 cat <<EOF > .env